mmacaula/cesium-webpack/README.md

 ##  Using the examples:
 You can see all of this in action [here](https://github.com/mmacaula/cesium-webpack) where there are two directories with sample projects setup.
 The 'using-pre-built' has a working example with using pre-built Cesium and the 'using-source' directory has the same for using the source directly.
+For the using source example, I used v1.14 of Cesium, which is the most complicated.
+If you are using later versions, then getting Cesium ready is much easier.

 Each example can be run by following these steps: